McTintor/shopping-cart-project/README.md

 # Car Salon (Shopping Cart App)

-Simple store app made in React implementing React Redux(toolkit) and Router in order to expand my knowledge in those areas.
+Frontend store app made in React implementing React Redux(toolkit) and Router in order to expand my knowledge in those areas.
 This project allows users to look through a variety of different cars and buy them by placing them in a cart and later confirming the order.

 Live version here: https://mctintor-car-salon.netlify.app/